Welcome To Hollywood

 Weather Forecast for Hollywood

 Patchy fog after 11pm.
-Otherwise, increasing clouds, with a low around 58.
-South southwest wind around 5 mph.
+Otherwise, increasing clouds, with a low around 66.
+West wind around 5 mph becoming calm.

 Patchy fog after 11pm.
-Otherwise, mostly cloudy, with a low around 57.
-Southwest wind around 5 mph becoming calm in the evening.
+Otherwise, mostly cloudy, with a low around 66.

 Patchy fog before 11am.
-Otherwise, partly sunny, with a high near 72.
+Otherwise, mostly sunny, with a high near 84.

 TOP 10 ATTRACTIONS